What happened in Eden?

 He did Nothing!

 Instead, as we so often find when confronted with a difficult decision involving someone we love, he did nothing.
 Not a thing.
-Adam, confronted with the loss of his wife to error or the loss of his relationship with God was faced with a dreadful decision.
+Adam, confronted with the loss of his wife to error or the loss of his relationship with God faces a dreadful decision.
 To act or to be a passenger in her decision.
 That’s what happened in Eden.

 In effect, in an instant, he weighed up the options and by accepting the fruit from Eve, he chose his wife over his God.
 Even more, in so doing, he questioned the righteousness of God.